damianStrojek/simple-tester/README.md

 ## Improvements

 - The questions are randomly selected from the database - if you answered a given question correctly, it goes to the end of the queue and should not appear soon, but if you answered the question incorrectly, it will appear again soon.
-- The answers are also randomly selected, so you always have to read them and enter a different answer.
+- Asnwers are also randomly selected, so you always have to read them and enter a different answer.
-- The answer is in the format `a`, `ab`, `bc`, `dec`, etc. Before submitting it is sorted and all white spaces are deleted so you can type it in every combination you would like and it should work.
+- One answer is in the format `a`, `ab`, `bc`, `dec`, etc. Before submitting it is sorted and all white spaces are deleted so you can type it in every combination you would like and it should work.
+- I've added a function that gives the information about amount of the correct answers.

 ## Database

 In order for it to work you need to provide a `.txt` database file.
-If you are worried about state of your database you can always use the `checkQuestions(questions)` function.
+If you are worried about state of your database you can always use the `checkQuestions(questions);` function.

 Template of a question looks like this: